mssgill/hscSphinx/developer/findTract.rst

     $ ./findTract.py /path/to/data --rerun=myrerun --id visit=1234 ccd=50

+For a script this simple, you'd certainly be able to do write command line interface yourself with argparse, and you could create your own ``butler`` to fetch the data.
+But, by using the pipeline ``CmdLineTask`` you get these features by default, and you also gain built-in parallel processing with the ``-j`` option.
+With very little effort, the script will run in the same way that all the pipeline tools run.

 The key points are to inherit from ``CmdLineTask``, and define a ``run()`` method which takes a ``dataRef``.
 To use this new Task as a script, be sure to include the final block which calls